 The application and funding process for a LendingClub loan is different from a typical loan because of the peer-to-peer lending element.
 You aren’t getting funding in the traditional way from a financial institution.
 Instead, your loan is getting funded in portions by many different investors.

-Before you apply for a LendingClub loan we encourage you to check their rates and compare them to other lenders.
+Before you apply for a LendingClub loan, we encourage you to check its rates and compare it to other lenders.
 You can do this by heading to the LendingClub website and filling out a short online form.
 Checking rates will not impact your credit score because it’s a soft pull.